Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Related Work

-\introparagraph{Dissociation} We introduced dissociation first in the workshop paper~\cite{GatterbauerJS2010:MUD} as a generalization of graph propagation~\cite{DetwilerGLST2009:ICDE} to hypergraphs.
-In~\cite{DBLP:journals/tods/GatterbauerS14} we provide a general framework for approximating the probability of Boolean functions with \emph{both} upper and lower bounds.
-We also illustrate how upper bounds to hard queries can be complemented by lower bounds; those lower bounds, however are not as tight as upper bounds, which is why we only use upper bounds for ranking in this paper.
+\introparagraph{Dissociation} In a graph-based scenario \cite{DetwilerGLST2009:ICDE} that basically corresponds to our abstracted \autoref{ex:1}, we observed that propagation-based methods often perform as well as reliability-based methods for predicting protein functions from integrated uncertain biological databases.
+We then first introduced dissociation in the workshop paper~\cite{GatterbauerJS2010:MUD} as an attempt to generalize the success of propagation methods from graphs to hypergraphs. \cite{DBLP:journals/tods/GatterbauerS14} provides a general framework for approximating the probability of Boolean functions with both upper and lower bounds.
+We also illustrate how upper bounds to hard queries can be complemented by lower bounds (those lower bounds, however are not as tight, which is why we only use upper bounds for ranking in this paper).
 Dissociation is closely related to a number of recent approaches in the graphical model and constraint satisfaction literature which approximate an intractable problem with a tractable relaxed version after \emph{treating multiple occurrences of variables or nodes as independent} or ignoring some equivalence constraints.
-Those approaches are usually referred to as \emph{relaxation}~\cite{DBLP:conf/uai/BroeckCD12}.
-See~\cite{DBLP:journals/tods/GatterbauerS14} for a detailed discussion on the similarities and differences.
-Query dissociation is also related to recent work that gives upper bounds on the partition function of a Markov random field. \cite{DBLP:journals/tit/WainwrightJW05} develops a method to \emph{obtain optimal upper bounds} by replacing the original distribution using a \emph{collection of tractable distributions}, i.e.\ such for which the partition function can be calculated efficiently by a recursive algorithm.
-In our work, efficient approximations of distributions at the schema level are those that allow a \emph{safe query plan}, and can thus be evaluated in a standard DBMS.
+Those approaches are usually referred to as \emph{relaxation}~\cite{DBLP:conf/uai/BroeckCD12} (see~\cite{DBLP:journals/tods/GatterbauerS14} for a detailed discussion on similarities and differences).